prateek-sibit/Pulsar-Candidate-Classification-using-Artificial-Neural-Networks/README.md

 - HTRU_2.csv : The Dataset file in csv (comma separated values) format

-- Initial_ANN.h5 : It is the initial model with the configuration and weights This file can be loaded directly to use as a model without going through the training using the commands
+- Initial_ANN.h5 : It is the initial model with the configuration and weights.
+  This file can be loaded directly to use as a model without going through the training using the commands
 ```
 from keras.models import load_model